List of FIA Formula 2 Championship race winners

 FIA Formula 2 Championship, is the support series of the FIA Formula One World Championship.
 The FIA Formula 2 Championship season consists of a series of races, divided to Feature (long distance) and Sprint (short races).
 Each winner is presented with a trophy and the results of each race are combined to determine two annual Championships, one for drivers and one for teams.

-The first Formula 2 race winner was Artem Markelov in the 2017 Sakhir Feature race, and the most recent driver to score his first Formula 2 race win was Dino Beganovic in the 2025 Baku Sprint race.
+The first Formula 2 race winner was Artem Markelov in the 2017 Sakhir Feature race, and the most recent driver to score his first Formula 2 race win was Ritomo Miyata in the 2026 Madrid Sprint Race.